jr-baldwin/maltreatment_MH_meta/es_conversion_meta_20221206.md

 group_by(qe_method) %>% count(qe_method)
 ```

-The study selection procedure is summarized in Figure 1.
-We identified
+The study selection procedure is summarized in Figure S1 in the online
-34 quasi-experimental studies on the association between child
+supplement.
+We identified 34 quasi-experimental studies on the
-maltreatment and mental health (see eTable 5 for study details).
-These
+association between child maltreatment and mental health (see Table S7
-studies were based on 29 distinct cohorts, comprising 54,646
+in the online supplement for study details).
+These studies were based on
-participants in adjusted analyses (56.72% female, with a mean age of
+29 distinct cohorts, comprising 54,646 participants in adjusted analyses
-28.15 years at mental health assessment).
-From these studies, we
+(56.72% female, with a mean age of 28.15 years at mental health
-obtained 156 effect sizes for the association between child maltreatment
+assessment).
+From these studies, we obtained 156 effect sizes for the
-and mental health based on adjusted analyses and 103 effect sizes based
+association between child maltreatment and mental health based on
-on unadjusted analyses.
+adjusted analyses and 103 effect sizes based on unadjusted analyses.

 ## Quasi-experimental evidence on the association between child maltreatment and mental health